Pumpable ice technology: Frozen uncarbonated beverages

 Initially, frozen carbonated beverages were produced using fruit, vegetable juices, or drinks based on coffee, tea or yogurt.
 Research is being conducted on producing frozen wine and beer.

 Frozen uncarbonated beverage machines differ from frozen carbonated beverage machines in that they do not require a small positive pressure to be maintained in the working volume of the evaporator, nor a source of carbon dioxide gas, nor specially trained staff.
 Otherwise, the design of modern frozen uncarbonated beverage machines is similar to that for frozen carbonated beverages.
 Frozen uncarbonated beverages often have a lower concentration of ice, and more liquid water, than frozen carbonated beverages.
 Frozen uncarbonated beverages machines are less complicated and cheaper than frozen carbonated beverage devices, making them more common.

 Ice cream

 The ice cream production market steadily increased throughout the 1990s and its value is multibillions of US dollars.

-The eight major ice cream markets in the world are USA, China, Japan, Germany, Italy, Russia, France and UK.
+The eight major ice cream markets in the world are the US, China, Japan, Germany, Italy, Russia, France and UK.
 The top five ice-cream consuming countries are the US, New Zealand, Denmark, Australia and Belgium.